Joel-CA/AnovaSpaceAdventure/README.md

 - In the case of Anova Space Adventure, this script **acts as the mediator between the controller and the game**

 ## Anova Space Adventure (Processing Application)

+### How To
+- Download the executable and dependencies in your operating system's version (only Windws and Linux supported) from the itch.io page
+- (Optionally) create a shortcut of the executable (anovaSpaceAdventure.exe on Windows or anovaSpaceAdventure ELF on Linux) to your desktop for ease of access
+- Run the executable
+- You will be prompted to select the port your Arduino is plugged into, select the right one (you can see which it is from the Arduino IDE)
+- Joystick up/down to navigate the menu and joystick down-press to make a selection
+- In settings you can toggle music, soundFX, and the visibility of in-game object bounding boxes
+- Use joystick up/down/left/right to controll jet pitch and yaw.
+Down-press joystick to fire layer darts.
+Hit asteroids with lasers to score points.
+If your jet collides with an asteroid you loose.
+Godspeed adventurer!

 ### Features